If you drift through Vienna’s centre in August, you may wonder why you rarely hear a Viennese accent.

 (Dumplings and Sauerkraut for the discerning palate)

-- The Neustifter Kirtag (2023 dates TBA) brings traditional Austrian garb, copious quantities of wine, live music and a street market to Vienna
+- The Neustifter Kirtag (August 21st to 24th) brings traditional Austrian garb, copious quantities of wine, live music and a street market to Vienna

-- The Ottakringer beer festival, with Ottakringer’s own traditional and craft beers, and food that goes well with a pint (actually half a liter) on a balmy evening
+- The Ottakringer beer festival (June 26th to August 29th), with Ottakringer’s own traditional and craft beers, as well as food that goes well with a pint (or half a liter) on a balmy evening.
+Look out for the two-day Summer Nights mini-edition (with free entry) of the Vinyl & Music festival on the 8th and 9th

 - Talking open-air bars, Summerstage on the Donaukanal has a fair few, with accompanying live music, outdoor art and other waterfront delights